mpduarte/MediTrackPlus/README.md

 ## Deployment

-This application is designed to be deployed on Replit:
+The application is designed to be deployed on Replit:

 1. Create a new Repl
 2. Import the project